 Initiatives for the entire Yamato Group

 2.We continued to drive initiatives geared toward forging a more robust corporate culture.
 To that end, we worked on enhancing the efficiency and dependability of operations, in part by improving our transport systems and by using our information technology network to enable visual monitoring of operating volumes.
 Moreover, we actively engaged in CSR-related activities linked to Yamato Group business endeavors, such as through environmental and safety measures, and efforts to prosper communities.

 4.In our business looking toward overseas markets, we have been working to forge collaboration among five regions, Japan, East Asia, South East Asia, Europe and the Americas, while strengthening our capabilities in each geographic region to respond to the growth of cross-border logistics.
-In this fiscal year, we signed a comprehensive partnership agreement with the leading specialist for express parcel delivery in France.
+In the fiscal year ended March 31, 2018, we signed a comprehensive partnership agreement with the leading specialist for express parcel delivery in France.
 The agreement was entered into for the purpose of expanding our cross-border small parcel chilled and frozen transport business between Japan and France, and contains a cross license agreement for sharing both companies’ know-how with respect to small parcel chilled and frozen transport.
-Furthermore, we have been actively promoting efforts to build cross-border networks that provide substantial added value primarily focusing on our cold chain network with initiatives involving six Yamato Group companies acquiring certification under international standards pertaining to chilled and frozen goods delivery services.
-Furthermore, during the six months ended September 30, 2017, we took further steps to expand our cold chain business.
-For instance, in September we began handling Cool TA-Q-BIN services in Vietnam, and we have also been promoting initiatives to ensure safety of food products across food chains encompassing logistics, with our Haneda Chronogate facility having been the first entity in the world to have been granted certification in the logistics category under the FSSC 22000 scheme, which is fully recognized by the Global Food Safety Initiative (GFSI).
+Furthermore, we have been promoting efforts to build cross-border networks that provide substantial added value primarily focusing on our cold chain network with initiatives involving seven Yamato Group companies acquiring certification under international standards pertaining to chilled and frozen goods delivery services, including Vietnam where the Group started handling of Cool TA-Q-BIN services in September 2017.

 We look forward to the continued support and encouragement of our shareholders and investors as we move to mobilize the collective powers of the Yamato Group and enhance our corporate value.